danielsuo/danielsuo.github.io/notes/vision/optics.md

 #### Camera obscura
 A dark box with a hole in one side.
 Light from an external scene goes through the hole and projects on the surface opposite the hole (or some kind of sensor, in the case of a camera).
 Color and perspective are preserved, but the image is rotated 180 degrees.
 A _pinhole camera_ is a camera obscura that does not use a lens to focus light.

 **Why do we need a hole?** Asked a different way, why don't we see reflections of a scene on arbitrary pieces of paper?
 Without a hole, light from many directions hit the recording surface or sensor at a given point.
 It is not possible to record the light coming from only the area of the scene we want to record at that point on the sensor.
+In other words, a hole gives us an approximately one-to-one mapping of rays from points in the scene to points on the sensor.

 ![pinhole-no-hole.png](pinhole-no-hole.png)